Data Literacy: core competency number 1 for 2024

 Numeracy

-According to National Numeracy, a UK organization aimed at reducing rates of adult innumeracy, nearly 80% of the adult population have numeracy levels below the equivalent of a GCSE ‘C’ grade and 49% are at a level expected of children at primary school.
-Innumeracy (sometimes unflatteringly called data blindness) is becoming a big problem in workplaces, both for individuals and the organization.
+According to National Numeracy, a UK organization aimed at reducing rates of adult innumeracy, nearly 80% of the adult population have numeracy levels below the equivalent of a GCSE ‘C’ grade, and 49% are at a level expected of children at primary school.
+Innumeracy (sometimes unflatteringly called data blindness) is becoming a big problem in workplaces, both for individuals and organizations.
 As society becomes more and more digital, this issue is only going to grow in scope and importance.

 Organizations that want to automate their processes and cash in on their big data will have to make significant investments in educating and training their employees in order to improve their data literacy.
 Striving for data literacy in practice also means fighting against bad test samples and non-existent causality.
 This was written about as early as 1954 by Darrell Huff in How to Lie with Statistics.